-My child is NOT currently enrolled in an outside school.
+My child is NOT currently enrolled in a public or private school.
 Do I need to do anything?

 No. You do not need to contact the school in this case.
-It can be helpful to join a local group or co-op to enhance you and your child's journey into homeschooling, however, nothing is mandatory.
+You may find it helpful to join a local group or co-op to enhance you and your child's journey into homeschooling, however, nothing is mandatory.

 I do not have a degree, or if I do, I am not "trained" as a teacher.
 Can I still homeschool?

-Overwhelmingly, YES.
-Did you teach your child to eat with a spoon? to potty train? to talk? right from wrong?
+Absolutely!
+Did you teach your child to eat with a spoon?
+To potty train?
+To talk?
+Right from wrong?

 Curriculum today is made to help the parents, many with instructional videos, manuals with step-by-step instructions, and more.
 There is also the option of finding specific outside classes to supplement where you are not confident or comfortable.
-But either way, no, you do not need to be certified or degreed to teach your own child.
+But either way, no, you do not need to be certified or have a degree to teach your own child.

 How do I know what to teach them?

-If you are not planning to go back into the school district anytime soon, consider your child's age before choosing curriculum.
-Younger children, under 7, usually only need simple things, many available free or inexpensively.
+If you are not planning to go back into the school district anytime soon, consider your child's age before choosing a curriculum.
+Younger children usually need only simple things, many available free or inexpensive.
 Math, handwriting (fine motor skills), simple phonics, and reading aloud to your child daily are what is most important.
 Simple science such as looking up bugs, leaves, or other things they encounter as they go through their day.
 Once they master reading simple books, you have choices galore.
 Consider your child's learning style before choosing.
 Being a part of a group like GCCHS is helpful so that you can ask other experienced homeschool moms what has worked for them!

 There are two basic approaches to homeschooling: